paulocanas/ssa.hts/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ssa.hts is to use singular spectrum analysis to forecast hierarchical time series.
+The goal of the ssa.hts package is to use singular spectrum analysis to forecast hierarchical time series...

 ## Installation